 Based on statistics, Peel’s children are more likely to go to bed hungry, wake up hungry and stay hungry throughout the day than in other areas in Ontario.

 It is proven children who go to school hungry do not have the capability of concentration and mental alertness required to learn.

-To-date Breakfast With Santa Foundation have served over 215,000 meals to hungry children, hosted over 27,000 people for our Christmas Breakfasts “A Morning with Santa” and have supplied over 550 winter coats to children who don’t have appropriate winter outer gear.
+To-date Breakfast With Santa Foundation has served over 218,000 meals to hungry children, hosted over 28,000 people for our Christmas Breakfasts “A Morning with Santa” and have supplied over 630 winter coats to children who don’t have appropriate winter outer gear.